juanmagal/iot-slice-orchestrator/README.md

 Initial Configuration
 ---------------------

 It is possible to define the initial configuration of the system by creating a toml file, whose name by default is ``iotorch.toml`` and shall be located in the same folder from which iotorch commands will be called.
+This file is updated whenever any of the commands above modify this configuration (e.g. creating or deleting entries)

 This is a fairly complete initial configuration example:

     title = "Example of IoT Orchestrator Configuration"